Jev-git/line-98/README.md

 In this implementation, we consider each grid on the play field is a node in a graph and every connection between 2 node has the weight of 1.

-These are very good explainations of [Dijkstra's algorithm](https://www.youtube.com/watch?v=GazC3A4OQTE) and [A-star algorithm](https://www.youtube.com/watch?v=ySN5Wnu88nE) in case you are not familiare with them.
+These are very good explainations of [Dijkstra's algorithm](https://www.youtube.com/watch?v=GazC3A4OQTE) and [A-star algorithm](https://www.youtube.com/watch?v=ySN5Wnu88nE) in case you are not familiar with them.
 ### Programming pattern
 The game make use of the "State design pattern" to ensure its performance.
 You can learn more about if [here](http://gameprogrammingpatterns.com/state.html).
 # Future features (which may never got implemented)